ITManagerCOH/security-policies/README.md

 ### Why are some links broken, like to the Code of Conduct?

-Since these are GEOGO's internal policies, some links to internal documents or resources are only visible to employees.
+Since these are CloudOnHire's internal policies, some links to internal documents or resources are only visible to employees.

 ### Why did GEOGO publish these policies?

 These policies are published and available under CC0-1.0 in order to:
-* Be transparent about where we are in terms of security at GEOGO.
+* Be transparent about where we are in terms of security at CloudOnHire.
 * Help you be inspired by these policies as you complete your own SOC 2 audit or improve your own organization's security.

 ### Can I use these security policies?

 Yes!
-Feel free to be inspired by GEOGO's internal security policies for use in your own organization.
+Feel free to be inspired by CloudOnHire's internal security policies for use in your own organization.
 These policies are available under CC0-1.0.

 ## Acknowledgement